Learning Option Comparison Charts

 Our COVID-19 Back-to-School Action Plan calls for all buses to be cleaned between routes and at the end of each day with hospital-grade sanitizers and disinfectants.
 Bus drivers will wipe down handrails and other high-touch points, and spray down every seat after students exit the bus.
 Buses will be stocked with hand sanitizer.
 Drivers will wear gloves and face coverings, and students also will be expected to wear face coverings.

-The air filtration, or HVAC, systems in our schools constantly pull outside air into the buildings through regularly serviced air filters.
-This fall, the District will keep these systems running, even at night and on weekends when fan speeds would normally be reduced to conserve energy.
+The air filtration, or HVAC, systems in our schools constantly pull outside air into the buildings through regularly serviced air filters, which are changed regularly.
+All schools have MERV-8 or MERV-13 filters, the recommended standard.
+This fall, the District will cycle air more frequently through the filters and keep systems running into the night and on weekends when fan speeds would normally be reduced to conserve energy.
+Increased airflow and filtration will happen in portable classrooms as well.

 As in any school year, students will work with their teachers to ensure they have all their assignments and are able to make up any missed quizzes or tests.